Table of Contents

 4. Lastly, be human.
 Let them know you care

 Now, let’s all be realistic.
 With the “virus-infected” stock market, people might not be in the mood to buy jewelry items because of all the money they’ve lost.
-Do all the measures you can to keep your jewelry business afloat but don’t forget that everyone – including your potential shoppers – are having a difficult time right now.
+Do all the measures you can to keep your jewelry business afloat but don’t forget that everyone – including your potential shoppers – is having a difficult time right now.
 Avoid being too salesy.
 Stop and take time to acknowledge what is happening around the globe.
 They might have people in their lives that are trying to recover from the virus, you just don’t know.
 So, call your customers or send them a short email letting them know that you think and are concerned about them during this trying time.

 Other companies send out an email blast to their customers just to keep them informed of their continuity plans, assure them of their commitment not only to their customers but to the global community, and the measures they are implementing to provide a safe environment for their employees.
-If it is your intention to stop all deliveries and operations temporarily, especially if your government enforced a total lockdown, notify them and assure them that you will be back in service as soon as the lockdown is lifted.
+If you intend to stop all deliveries and operations temporarily, especially if your government enforced a total lockdown, notify them and assure them that you will be back in service as soon as the lockdown is lifted.
 Stay connected with your customers via your social media accounts and other digital channels.
 Keep communicating.

 How are you preparing your jewelry store for the coronavirus outbreak?